UPMC Mercy Trauma and Burn Center Fall Safety Tips

 Back to School Basics: Bus Safety

 Those bright yellow buses that return to the road every fall represent the safest way for young children to get to school — but accidents and even deaths — happen far too often.
-CBS News recently cited an estimate that American drivers illegally passed school buses more than 13 million times last year.
+CBS News recently cited an estimate that American drivers illegally passed school buses more than 13 million times in 2015.

 UPMC Mercy Trauma Center reminds drivers to follow these important safety tips when driving near school buses and approaching school zones: